Maidie Norman: Teaching

 At the height of her career during the 1950s, Norman toured colleges lecturing on African-American literature and theater.
 From 1955 to 1956, she taught at the University of Texas at Tyler.
 Norman was also an artist-in-residence at Stanford University from 1968 to 1969.
 In 1970, she created and taught a course in African-American theater history at UCLA.
 It was the first course devoted to the subject of African-American studies in the college's history.
 Norman taught at UCLA until 1977.
 In her honor, UCLA established the Maidie Norman Research Award for the best student essay on African-American film or theater.

 Personal life

 On December 22, 1937, she married real estate broker McHenry Norman, whom she met while attending Bennett College.
 They had one son, McHenry Norman III.
 They were married until McHenry's death.
 In 1977, Norman married Weldon D. Canada, to whom she remained married until her death.

 Death

 Norman died of lung cancer on May 2, 1998, at her son's home in San Jose, California, aged 85.
 Her funeral was held at the Alum Rock United Methodist Church in San Jose on May 12.
-She was cremated per The Neptune Society and her ashes scattered at sea.
+She was cremated per The Neptune Society of Central California and her ashes scattered at sea.